-Designing the systems that transformed how ops specialists serve thousands of law firms
+Designing the systems that transformed how ops specialists serve thousands of law firms.

 Everyone deserves to know when they're being sued.

-Proof is a legal tech platform that handles service of process: the constitutional requirement that hat someone must be formally notified when they're sued.
+Proof is a legal tech platform that handles service of process: the constitutional requirement that someone must be formally notified when they're sued.
 Proof's platform connects thousands of law firms with a nationwide network of vetted process servers.

 Legal tech is complex.

 Behind every successful serve is an ops team navigating layers of complexity: federal law, state law, county rules, court jurisdiction, judge preferences, client preferences.
 Can you serve on Sunday in Florida?
 Does this county require a notary?
 Is this a garnishment or a summons?
 Does that change the timeline?
-Before this project, that knowledge lived in spreadsheets, Slack threads, and people's heads.

 There was no task system.
 At all.